You want smart political talk without the meltdowns?

 Yeah, it's remarkable, Greg.

-Um, you know, what they're claiming is it would violate the banking secrecy laws.
+You know, what they're claiming is it would violate the banking secrecy laws.

-But of course, there are numerous times in the past when Congress has requested for access to these sorts of financial records and has gotten them from our federal government.
+But, of course, there are numerous times in the past when Congress has requested for access to these sorts of financial records and has gotten them from our federal government.

-Uh, and and this is the sort of thing that leads to further and further legitimate concern and suspicion.
+And this is the sort of thing that leads to further and further legitimate concern and suspicion.

-I saw a poll that was done, I think, by Trafalgar just a couple of days ago, uh, showing that uh at least one-third of Democrats uh believe that Joe Biden has a massive conflict of interest when it comes to China because of his family's business dealings.
+I think even by supporters of Joe Biden, I saw a poll that was done, I think, by Trafalgar just a couple of days ago showing that at least one-third of Democrats believe that Joe Biden has a massive conflict of interest when it comes to China because of his family's business dealings.

-Uh so it's very, very clear to me uh that this is a cover-up, and I think that it's going to be interesting to see where Democrats who don't want Joe Biden running for re-election because they think he's too old or they don't think he can win, where they are going to line up because we are setting up, I think, for a battle royale for access to this information.
+And I think that it's going to be interesting to see where Democrats who don't want Joe Biden running for re-election because they think he's too old or they don't think he can win, where they are going to line up because we are setting up, I think, for a battle royale for access to this information.

-You can release the form, you can redact all sorts of things.
+You can redact all sorts of things.

-They simply don't want the American people to know who and how much money the Biden family has received from uh China.
+They simply don't want the American people to know who and how much money the Biden family has received from China.

-I've got about a minute left, so let me ask you the ultimate question.
+So let me ask you the ultimate question.

-Joe Biden is compromised when it comes to China, that he has essentially jeopardized America's national security.
+Is it a legitimate concern that Americans should be worried about that Joe Biden is compromised when it comes to China, that he has essentially jeopardized America's national security?

 100%.

-Uh just look at the discussions we have in Washington all the time about campaign contributions by big tech or big oil or by Wall Street.
+Just look at the discussions we have in Washington all the time about campaign contributions by big tech or big oil or by Wall Street.

 Those are legitimate debates.